 Why birds are (figuratively) cooler than you

 Please note that for this event, both the lecture and Q&A will be live and recorded.

 Birds are dinosaurs and everyone should be talking about it.
 If you think about it, dinosaurs are around us all the time yet we don’t often take time to appreciate that fact.
 Birds are found on every continent, every ocean, every city; they can fly very high, very far, and for long periods of time.
 Join us at the final Science Under the Stars of 2021 to talk about the evolutionary history of birds, how they breathe and why that matters, fun and interesting bird species, and perhaps even a few new facts about the disdained grackles.

 Science Under the Stars has gone virtual!
 This semester all SUTS activities will be online, but we encourage you to participate outdoors under the stars in your backyard!
 (If wifi allows for it, of course.)
 This month’s schedule is as follows:

-- April 1st: Links to the kids activities and live online lecture/Q&A will be posted here and as an event on our Facebook page.
+- December 8th: Links to the kids activities will be posted here and on our Facebook page.

 Science Under the Stars is a free public outreach lecture series based in Austin, Texas.

 Thanks to everyone for their flexibility with the rescheduling of Ruben Tovar’s talk!
 If you were unable to attend his fascinating talk about salamanders last Thursday, then check out the recording of his presentation and Q&A. And check out our YouTube channel for recordings of our past virtual Science Under the Stars lectures!